department-of-veterans-affairs/vagov-content/pages/disability/about-disability-ratings/effective-date.md

 ### Increases in the disability

 We date back increases in the disability rating to the earliest date when you can show there was an increase in disability.
-This is only if we get the new claim request within 1 year from that date.
+This is only if we get the new claim request within one year from that date.
 Otherwise, the effective date is the date we get the claim.

 ### Disability or death due to a hospital stay

-If we get a claim within 1 year after the date the Veteran suffered an injury, or their existing injury got worse, the effective date is the date the injury happened or when it began to get worse.
+If we get a claim within one year after the date the Veteran suffered an injury, or their existing injury got worse, the effective date is the date the injury happened or when it began to get worse.

-If we get a claim within 1 year of the date of a Veteran’s death, the effective date is the first day of the month in which the Veteran died.
+If we get a claim within one year of the date of a Veteran’s death, the effective date is the first day of the month in which the Veteran died.

-If we get a claim more than 1 year after a Veteran suffered an injury, their injury got worse, or they died, the effective date is the date we get the claim.
+If we get a claim more than one year after a Veteran suffered an injury, their injury got worse, or they died, the effective date is the date we get the claim.